Strategic Scaling of Test-Time Compute: A Bandit Learning Approach: Experiments

 We conduct further empirical analyses to illustrate the benefits of strategic compute allocation in two settings: (1) on standard datasets containing both easy and hard queries, and (2) on challenging datasets containing both solvable and unsolvable queries.
 All experiments are conducted using \texttt{Llama-3.2-1B-Instruct} with an average compute budget of $32$.

-\paragraph{Strategic allocation on standard datasets.} In the first analysis, we partition the MATH-500 dataset into two subsets: queries that can be correctly answered with at most $32$ units of compute (easy group), and those that cannot (hard group).
+\textbf{Strategic allocation on standard datasets.} In the first analysis, we partition the MATH-500 dataset into two subsets: queries that can be correctly answered with at most $32$ units of compute (easy group), and those that cannot (hard group).
 Intuitively, the easy group consists of questions that require less than 32 units of compute to solve, while the hard group includes questions that would benefit from additional compute.
-In the left plot of \cref{fig:analyses}, we visualize the compute allocation of \cref{alg:methods} under both PRM and GT reward oracles.
+In the middle plot of \cref{fig:ucb-combined}, we visualize the compute allocation of \cref{alg:methods} under both PRM and GT reward oracles.
 Compared to uniform allocation, our algorithm allocates fewer resources to easy queries and more to hard ones.
 This demonstrates the ability of \cref{alg:methods} to strategically allocate compute---reserving effort for harder queries that need it most.

-\paragraph{Strategic allocation on challenging datasets.} In the second analysis, we consider the MATH-500-Hard-16 dataset and divide it into solvable queries and unsolvable ones, where the latter cannot be correctly answered even after allocating 500 units of compute.
+\textbf{Strategic allocation on challenging datasets.} In the second analysis, we consider the MATH-500-Hard-16 dataset and divide it into solvable queries and unsolvable ones, where the latter cannot be correctly answered even after allocating 500 units of compute.
 In such settings, effective allocation should prioritize the solvable subset, as investing in unsolvable queries leads to wasted compute.
-The right plot of \cref{fig:analyses} shows that under a $32$-unit compute budget, \entropytext allocates more compute on average to solvable queries, and a larger fraction of them receive more than 32 samples.
+The right plot of \cref{fig:ucb-combined} shows that under a $32$-unit compute budget, \entropytext allocates more compute on average to solvable queries, and a larger fraction of them receive more than 32 samples.
 This demonstrates that our method learns to concentrate compute on tractable instances, avoiding waste on queries unlikely to be resolved.

-To understand why \entropytext behaves this way, we inspect model outputs on these challenging questions.
+To understand why \entropytext behaves this way, we inspect model outputs on these challenging questions in detail.
 We observe that unsolvable queries often yield invalid responses (e.g., incomplete or poorly formatted), leading to lower entropy across generations.
-In contrast, solvable queries tend to produce more diverse and well-formed outputs, resulting in higher entropy (see \cref{app:math_hard} for details).
-Because \entropytext favors queries with higher entropy, it naturally allocates more compute to those more likely to be solvable---thereby improving overall performance.
-We expect this behavior to \emph{generalize to other challenging benchmarks}, provided that invalid responses can be reliably identified.
-In such settings, \entropytext offers an effective means to shift compute toward promising queries and achieve better performance under limited compute budget.
+In contrast, solvable queries tend to produce more diverse and well-formed outputs, resulting in higher entropy.
+We defer detailed experiments and analysis of \entropytext extension to \cref{app:math_hard}.